Izithakazelo Zakwa Bafokeng Clan Names History and Origin

 Fokeng became known as Bafokeng through their affiliation to Bafokeng Clan.
 Over time through marriage with other Sotho-Tswana groups and intermarrying, Fokeng have become more “Sothoized”, becoming evident today with their stone walling style commonly found at Klipriviersburg and their pottery found at Uitkomst.

-See Also Izithakazelo zakwa Ngobe Clan Names History and Origin
+See Also Izithakazelo Zakwa Hlubi Clan Names History and Origin

 Traditional Bafokeng leadership, known as Kgosi of Bafokeng or Ba-Phokeng, was delegated by its Kgosi (known also as Ba-Phokeng in South African dialect).
 This leadership is recognized within the Constitution of The Executive Authority/Council of the Bafokeng Royal Nation; their Council overseeing daily running and implementation of policies of Kingdom.